screaminglake/Whispering-Chills/README.md

 [NVIDIA Users Only to Improve game Performance] – If you do not have a NVIDIA graphics card, you will have to force vsync via your graphics settings or via ENB or High FPS Physics Fix if you notice screen tearing.
 I realize this is not a traditional part of any modded setup, however it is something that I have always done in my modded setups to beneficial results and the expectation of stability predicates itself on using this profile at least in part.

-Download the nvidiaProfileInspector.zip from the Latest Release 2.3.0.12 section.
-Using 7-Zip, extract the nvidiaProfileInspector.zip archive anywhere.
+Download the [nvidiaProfileInspector.zip](https://github.com/Orbmu2k/nvidiaProfileInspector/releases/tag/2.3.0.12) from the Latest Release 2.3.0.12 section.

+Using any archive extraction software such as Winrar or 7-zip, extract the nvidiaProfileInspector.zip archive anywhere.

-Next, download the FIRST file under the last section of the Files tab for the BRB guide (Miscellaneous Files) - NVIDIA Inspector Profile - FO4﻿.
+Next, download the **FIRST** file under the last section of the Files tab for the BRB guide (Miscellaneous Files) - [NVIDIA Inspector Profile - FO4](https://www.nexusmods.com/fallout4/mods/23556?tab=files).

 Using 7-Zip, extract the 1.
 Nvidia Inspector Profile - FO4-23556-1-0-1559298967 archive.
 Double click on the extracted 1.
 Nvidia Inspector Profile - FO4-23556-1-0-1559298967 folder and right click on Fallout 4 Nvidia Inspector.nip file and select Copy.
 Now go back to where you extracted the FO4 Nvidia Profile Inspector archive, double click on FO4 Nvidia Profile Inspector folder to open it, then right click on an unused space and select Paste (Copy and Replace – if asked).

 Now that you have the FO4 Nvidia Profile Inspector folder open, double click on the nvidiaProfileInspector.exe file.
 In the application, on the Profiles Search Bar in the top left corner, type and select Fallout 4.
-Between the Icons line on the Middle Top click on the icon with a green arrow pointing down, then select the Import Profile(s) option and find the inspector profile you downloaded from the BRB guide page (reference image).
-Now if in the Green Bar on top of the Nvidia Inspector window you see the f4se_loader.exe (as shown in the image) you can click the big green Apply Changes button in the top right corner and close the program.
+Between the Icons line on the Middle Top click on the icon with a green arrow pointing down, then select the Import Profile(s) option and find the inspector profile you downloaded from the BRB guide page [reference image](https://imgur.com/hPCu1JG).

+Now if in the Green Bar on top of the Nvidia Inspector window you see the f4se_loader.exe (as shown in the previous reference image) you can click the big green Apply Changes button in the top right corner and close the program.
 If it's not there, click on the Middle Top icon with a little green plus and find the f4se_launcher.exe file that should be in your fallout 4 main folder, then click Apply Changes in the top right corner and close the program.

-Lastly, run this AIO installer for all versions of Visual Studio C++ to ensure Buffout and all other utilities run as intended:  https://github.com/abbodi1406/vcredist/releases (download the zip file for the latest listed release and then run the exe within the zip file and restart your computer when finished)
+Finally, before installing Whispering Chills, **run this AIO installer** for all versions of Visual Studio C++ to ensure Buffout and all other utilities run as intended:  https://github.com/abbodi1406/vcredist/releases (download the zip file for the latest listed release and then run the exe within the zip file and restart your computer when finished)

 # Installing the Modlist